-Athletic schedules are posted on each school's web page, peoriaud.k12.az.us.
-Click on Departments, Athletics, and High School Athletic Schedules.
-Other high school athletic information may be obtained at AIA 365.
+Athletic schedules are posted on each school's web page, peoriaunified.org Click on Our District, Athletics, and then the high school you are searching.
+Other high school athletic information may be obtained at azpreps365.com.

 Gifts/Donations Policy

 All gifts and donations to athletic teams must be approved by the principal to ensure Title IX equity.
 The approval form for Athletic Gifts and Donations may be obtained from the Athletic Director.
 Final approval will be made by the Governing Board.